Traffic Flow in Changing Rooms: Avoiding Congestion

 Changing rooms are not static spaces.
 People are constantly entering, opening lockers, carrying bags, getting changed, sitting down, queuing, drying off and leaving again.
 Good traffic flow allows all of those movements to happen with less conflict between users.

-Flow also affects how efficient the room feels at busy times.
+That matters for several reasons.
+It improves the user experience, supports safety and makes the room easier to manage.
 A changing room may have enough lockers and enough benches on paper, but if too many people are forced into the same small section of the room at once, it will still feel undersized.

 What causes congestion in changing rooms?